aaronsaray/chickenfacts.io/README.md

 Chicken facts are accepted via a [pull request](https://github.com/aaronsaray/chickenfacts.io/pulls) and greatly appreciated.
 Otherwise, just add an [issue](https://github.com/aaronsaray/chickenfacts.io/issues/new/choose).

+If you're adding a lot of facts, you might want to use the PHP script located at `bin/add`.
+You should be able to run that and insert your facts.
+It'll create the template.

 ## What/Who?

 This project was created by [Aaron Saray](https://aaronsaray.com).
 He's not really sure why.
 Bored I guess.